Getting the most from holiday gift cards

-So now you need to decide what you want to do with all this paper and plastic that translates into cash for you to spend on yourself.
+So now you need to decide what you want to do with all this plastic that translates into cash for you to spend on yourself.
 The possibilities are endless and what a delicious dilemma!
 No matter what you choose, there are a few things to keep in mind before you go shopping.

-In the case of the gift certificate from your brother, it seems like this was a good match for you, so all you have to do is find the time to go to the store itself, or perhaps online, and pick out whatever you want.
+In the case of the gift card from your brother, it seems like this was a good match for you, so all you have to do is find the time to go to the store itself, or perhaps online, and pick out whatever you want.
 The nice thing about bookstores, too, is that they have so much to offer in the way of variety, not just books.

 You may want to pick up some CDs, stationery, or gift items on sale, in case you're thinking of an early start on next year's holiday shopping list.
 If not, that's okay.
 Blow the wad on you, since that was the idea in the first place.

 What about the other gift cards?
 In case you're not aware of this and many people aren't, there are several websites where you can trade gift cards with other recipients who want to get rid of theirs, too.
 Sadly, there are a lot of well-meaning gift givers out there who are clearly missing the mark.
 Unfortunately, there are also some people hawking gift cards that have been stolen or obtained fraudulently by use of someone else's credit card.
 A few sites that will help you make sure you aren't being swindled are Cardcash and Cardavenue.
 Both of these sites make sure all gift cards are legitimate before listing them, so you won't have to worry about being taken for a ride.